The Missing: J.J. Macfield and the Island of Memories

-Overview

 The game's premise is that J.J.
 Macfield, the player character, is searching for her friend and love interest Emily after she goes missing on a camping trip.
 After J.J. is struck by lightning, she cannot die and must inflict grisly wounds on herself in order to solve the game's puzzles.
 Throughout, players unlock text messages that reveal her backstory and her motivation for her self-harm.